originjs/webpack-to-vite/README.md

   -v, --version            display version number
-  -d --rootDir <path>      the directory of project to be converted -t --projectType <type>  the type of the project, use vue-cli or webpack (default: vue-cli) -e --entry <type>        entrance of the entire build process, webpack or vite will start from those entry files to build, if no entry file is specified, src/main.ts or src/main.js will be used as default
+  -d --rootDir <path>      the directory of project to be converted -t --projectType <type>  the type of the project, use vue-cli or webpack (default: vue-cli) -e --entry <type>        entrance of the entire build process, webpack or vite will start from those
-  -h, --help               display help for command
+                           entry files to build, if no entry file is specified, src/main.ts or src/main.js will be used as default -c --cover               transformed project files will cover the raw files -h, --help               display help for command
 ```